Zolpidem (Into the mouth)

 - Make sure your doctor knows if you also use ketoconazole (Nizoral®), rifampin (Rifadin®, Rimactane®), or medicine to treat depression (such as imipramine, Tofranil®, sertraline, Zoloft®).

-- Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.
+- Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Using these together with zolpidem may increase the risk of side effects.

 - Do not drink alcohol while you are using this medicine.